 London—Pace is pleased to return to its physical space with an exhibition of new works by American artist Trevor Paglen.
 Held both at 6 Burlington Gardens and on the gallery’s digital platform, Bloom will be presented from 10 September to 10 November 2020 and explores Paglen’s central themes of artificial intelligence, the politics of images, facial recognition technologies, and alternative futures.
 This is Pace’s second exhibition with the artist.
-It will coincide with solo exhibition presented at The Carnegie Museum of Art, Pittsburgh (4 September 2020 – 14 March 2021).
+It will coincide with a solo exhibition presented at The Carnegie Museum of Art, Pittsburgh (4 September 2020 – 14 March 2021).

 Paglen's complex and pioneering work examines the systems and technologies that shape society.
 Computing systems that collect, interpret, and operationalize data that defines and tracks identity, movement, and habits fuel the artist’s broad practice.
 Employing a variety of disciplines throughout his oeuvre, from investigative journalism to scientific research, the exhibition will feature new sculptures, photographs, drawings, and digital components that relate to corporate and state use of machine learning algorithms to monitor, extract value, and influence people’s lives.